nortonsolutions/redrockCodecamp/CONTRIBUTING.md

 #### Windows

-Download the latest MailHog version from [MailHog's official repository](https://github.com/mailhog/MailHog/blob/master/docs/RELEASES.md).
+Download the latest MailHog version from [MailHog&#39;s official repository](https://github.com/mailhog/MailHog/blob/master/docs/RELEASES.md).
 Click on the link for your Windows version (32 or 64 bit) and .exe file will be downloaded to your computer.

 Once it finishes downloading, click on the file.
 You will probably get a Windows firewall notification where you will have to allow access to MailHog.
 Once you do, a standard Windows command line prompt will open with MailHog already running.